 Staying away from a heavy load of textbook work, the kids learned math and language skills combined with reading good books, working through extended projects, hands on activities, and field trips.

-Seventeen years later, she enjoys the relationship she has with her adult sons and her teenage daughter.
+Eighteen years later, she enjoys the relationship she has with her adult sons and her teenage daughter.
 Now she’s on a mission to help moms like you homeschool successfully while maintaining peace in the home.